-Gaining a better understanding of the individual and what the organisation values when it comes to DEI-B is where we begin.
-When looking through an organisational lens, it is important to understand the policies, practices, and norms that facilitate inclusion.
-Consequently, every organisation hoping to make an impact on participants’ sense of belonging should have a clear vision of the variables underlying the concept and what underpins a truly inclusive climate.
+Gaining a better understanding of the individual and what the organization values when it comes to DEI-B is where we begin.
+When looking through an organizational lens, it is important to understand the policies, practices, and norms that facilitate inclusion.
+Consequently, every organization hoping to make an impact on participants’ sense of belonging should have a clear vision of the variables underlying the concept and what underpins a truly inclusive climate.

-Often this can be achieved by utilising a model that clearly expresses the DEI-B variables important for organisations and having a definition of each variable.
+Often this can be achieved by utilizing a model that clearly expresses the DEI-B variables important for organizations and having a definition of each variable.
 To do this, over the last few years my colleagues have been developing a model of inclusive climate informed by our model of allyship and the work of other academics and practitioners.

 - Showing respect: Positive regard and consideration for the feelings and perspectives of others